-Brown Capital Management, LCC (BCM) provides investment supervisory and financial planning services to a wide range of clients.
-The firm is based in Little Rock, Arkansas and is on the smaller side.
+Brown Capital Management (BCM) provides investment supervisory and financial planning services to a wide range of clients.
+The firm is based in Little Rock, Arkansas and is on the smaller side compared to national standards.

 As a fee-only firm, all of Brown Capital's compensation comes from the fees that its clients pay.
 On the other hand, a fee-based firm would earn both client-paid fees and third-party commissions for things like insurance sales.

 Brown Capital Management Background

 BCM first opened its doors to the Little Rock, Arkansas community in 2013.
 Johnny R. Brown II serves as the principal owner.
 Its advisors have more than 40 years’ worth of combined experience in the financial services industry.
 They specialize in analytical market research, investments and portfolio management.

 The advisory team features multiple certified financial planners (CFPs), including Brown.